 We’ll talk more about vitamin D injections versus supplements in the next section.

 Injections deliver a straight shot of vitamin D3 into the muscle which is then absorbed into the body bloodstream.
 This makes these shots highly effective for anyone who wants to focus on increasing their vitamin D levels.
 Both of these options are an improvement upon typical oral supplements.
 Pills, tablets, or liquids must first be digested, which lessens the amount absorbed into the body.

 It may be wise to explore injections if you have any risk factors for a vitamin D deficiency.
 You may also want to get an injection if you experience signs of D3 deficiency, such as:

 Always talk to your doctor before getting a vitamin D shot.
 Be sure to let your injection provider know if you are on any medication that may interfere with vitamin D. At Rocky Mountain IV Medics, we are knowledgeable and happy to help you decide if an injection is right for you.

 Rocky Mountain IV Medics is available from the hours of 8 a.m. to 8 p.m. for appointments.
 Our mobile service allows you to get quick, effective IV therapy or injections to improve your health and relieve your symptoms.
-We can even accommodate after-hours appointments if we have provider availability in your area.
 Please contact us to find out more about our services.